vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

 The command of the workload has not been mutated, but the Bitfusion Baremetal token, Bitfusion distros and other configuration are injected into the container.
-Users can write the command of the container and use the Bitfusion command as they would like to.
+Users can manually write the command of the container and use the Bitfusion command as they would like to.

 Finally, use the following command to remove POD: